 How is social phobia diagnosed?

-Your child's healthcare provider will ask you and your child about his fears, worries, and behavior.
-Tell him about your child's signs and symptoms.
-He may ask if any family members have an anxiety disorder.
-He may ask if your child is involved at school and if he has friends.
+Your child's healthcare provider will ask you and your child about his or her fears, worries, and behavior.
+The provider may ask if any family members have an anxiety disorder.
+He or she may ask if your child is involved at school and has friends.

 How is social phobia treated?

 - Medicines help decrease anxiety and help your child feel calm and relaxed.